-If you are considering the economics major at UT, please read the information below and review the other links in the column to the left.
+If you are interested in the Economics Major at UT-Austin, please read the information below and review the other links in the column to the left, especially the "Studying Economics" link.
 If you still have questions please contact our advising office.

 Admission and Declaring the Major

 Freshmen, External Transfer, Internal Transfer, Interested in Business

 First Semester Freshmen wanting to declare the Economics major should be* calculus ready.
 Freshmen applicants can show calculus readiness by submitting one of the following by the applicable admissions deadline.